pinglu85/algoExpert/Easy/find-closest-value-in-bst.md

 }
 ```

-### Time & Space Complexity
+### Complexity Analysis

+- Time Complexity:

-Average: O(log(n)) time | O(log(n)) space, where n is the number of nodes in the Binary Search Tree.
+  Average Case: O(log(N)), where N is the number of nodes in the Binary Search Tree.

+  Worst Case: O(N), when the Binary Search Tree has only one branch.

+- Space Complexity:

-Worst: O(n) time | O(n) space, where n is the number of nodes in the Binary Search Tree.
+  Average Case: O(log(N)), where N is the number of nodes in the Binary Search Tree.

+  Worst Case: O(N), when the Binary Search Tree has only one branch.

-The space complexity is on average O(log(n)) and the worst O(n), because each recursive call to `findClosestValueInBst` adds a new frame on the call stack, which means we are using extra memory.
+  Each recursive call to `findClosestValueInBst` adds a new frame on the call stack, which means we are using extra memory.
 In other words, we'll be using O(h) memory, where `h` is the height of the tree.